Zach Maynard: California

-In January 2010, after Jeff Quinn replaced Gill as Buffalo coach, Maynard transferred to the University of California to play for coach Jeff Tedford.
+In January 2010, after Jeff Quinn replaced Turner Gill as Buffalo coach, Maynard transferred to the University of California to play for coach Jeff Tedford.
 The move reunited him with his younger half-brother, Keenan Allen, who had committed to Cal to play wide receiver.
 After sitting out the 2010 season per NCAA transfer rules, Maynard won the starting job at Cal for the 2011 season.
 Maynard's 2,990 passing yards in 2011 were the third-highest single-season total in Cal history, as he led the Golden Bears to a 7–6 record and an appearance in the 2011 Holiday Bowl.
 During the 2012 season, Maynard started nine games before an injury suffered in a game against Washington prematurely ended his season, as California slumped to a 3–9 record in what would prove to be Tedford's final season as coach of the Golden Bears.